-Women Bike SF is an SF Bicycle Coalition program that supports and encourages women, trans*, femme (WTF) riders in San Francisco.
+Women & Non-Binary Bike SF is an SF Bicycle Coalition program that supports and encourages women, trans, and non-binary riders in San Francisco.
 Our goal is to get more people on bikes more often in fun, supportive and social ways — connecting people who are doing amazing things on bikes all across San Francisco.

 Why Women Bike SF?

 In San Francisco, like the rest of the country, there’s a gender gap in bicycling.
 The number of WTF commuters in SF is just 32 percent*, and nationally it’s even lower.
 The program aims to connect more WTF identified people to biking with events and opportunities in a fun and supportive environment.

 Of course, everyone is welcome to be part of Women Bike SF.
 Whatever your gender identity, join us in our spirit of equanimity to listen and share, develop leadership and community, and celebrate the joys of bicycling.

 *According to the Census Bureau’s 2008-2012 American Community Survey, 32 percent of bicycle commuters in San Francisco identify as women.

 Events Find Coffee Hours, bike rides and lots of other ways to be part of Women Bike SF.

 Resources Have a question or need some help getting started?
 We have ways for you to connect with others and build community.